-Mission Montessori offers students a bilingual environment where one teacher provides language instruction in Spanish throughout the day.
+Mission Montessori offers a bilingual environment where at least one teacher provides language instruction in Spanish throughout the day.
 Our Spanish instruction is strongly rooted in Montessori principles so students learn Spanish organically, not didactically.

 Developing fluency in written and spoken Spanish enables students to communicate with native Spanish speakers at home and abroad and opens up the world of Hispanic culture, from literature to art to music.
 More, bilingualism has demonstrated cognitive, academic, and personal benefits for young students, foster strong thinking, problem-solving, and communication skills and heightened empathy.
 Bilingualism is also additive: the Spanish language skills learned support competency in English.
 In the Montessori bilingual environment, students develop intercultural skills and gain confidence in navigating the world and life.